top of page

 REDUCING LIGHT POLLUTION

 The Lights Out Toronto program was relaunched in April 2024, with a webpage on the City's website and a media release that attracted a lot of attention.
-Staff in City owned buildings are encouraged to tourn off unnecessary lights during spring and fall migration.
+Staff in City owned buildings are encouraged to turn off unnecessary lights during spring and fall migration.
 Bird Friendly Toronto wrote to City councillors, asking them to mention Lights Out Toronto in their communications with constituents.

 The Toronto Green Standard includes requirements for bird-friendly lighting.